 Project: Cres Cor leveraged relationships with its supplier network of direct and indirect goods and services to help position the company for continued growth and success at a time when many equipment makers are making cuts.

 Project: Implement optimized planning and scheduling solution that accounted for high volume orders each with multiple individual treatments.

 Enabler: Ryder System Inc. (Miami, www.ryder.com)

 Customer: Automotive company

-Project: Reduce overall transportation and distribution costs by $8 million, exceed savings guarantee for three years while achieving 104 percent of corporate sales/shipping goal in warehouse, cut average overtime from 3 to .09 percent, reduce labor costs by 15 percent and increase throughput by 180 percent in the new warehouse.
+Project: Customer reduced overall transportation and distribution costs by $8 million, exceeded savings guarantee for three consecutive years while achieving 104 percent of corporate sales/shipping goal in warehouse, cut average overtime from 3 percent to .09 percent, reduced labor costs by 15 percent and increased throughput by 180 percent in the new warehouse.

 Enabler: SciQuest Inc. (Cary, N.C., www.sciquest.com)

 Project: Suppliers now have a single set of information based on performance, regions are running their business consistently across the world based on standard metrics, and category managers are deploying meaningful strategies to meet business objectives.

 Enabler: Smart Software (Belmont, Mass., www.smartcorp.com)

 Project: Convince Asian suppliers to build to forecast rather than building to order, to dramatically reduce lead time.